 Of the few who set sail each year with a round-the-world voyage in mind, even fewer manage to sail all the way home.

-Commitment
+Commitment Is Crucial

-In our opinion, the most important thing, the decisive thing, was commitment.
+In our opinion, the most important thing, the decisive thing, was our commitment.
 We were already married and committed to each other – to make a big life shift like this needed its own commitment.

-Even before we left, we knew that money was our weak point.
-It didn’t help that the prices of the condominium fell sharply, and we had to sell both the apartment, the furniture and the previous yacht for much less than we wanted.
+Our commitment helped us already from the beginning.
+We knew that money was our weak point.
+When we should sell our apartment, the prices of the condominium fell sharply, and we had to sell both the apartment, the furniture and the previous yacht for much less than we wanted.
 We realised that it was too late to change our minds.
 What we had committed to was too much of a soul message to just dump.
-So the commitment has to be important and come from the heart.

 Do you have a dream that you want to come true?

-Welcome to read more in Wave by Wave where I share our experiences and give you questions to reflect on.
+Welcome to read more in Wave by Wave where I share our experiences